Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Home and road insights

-- At home this season, Pittsburgh has one win against the spread and is 2-2 overall.
+- Pittsburgh has one win against the spread, and is 2-2 overall, at home this year.

-- In four home games this season, Pittsburgh has gone over the total twice.
+- In four home games this year, Pittsburgh has hit the over twice.

-- Chicago is 1-3 overall, with just one win against the spread, away from home.
+- Away from home, Chicago has just one win against the spread and is 1-3 overall.

 - This year, in four away games, Chicago has gone over the total once.